SamusChief/myth-caster-api/README.md

 #### Other manage.py scripts

 You can run other manage.py scripts, such as `test`, `createsuperuser`, and any custom scripts by following the same format as above.
 Alternatively, you can shell into the containers, and run the scripts directly.

+When using `startapp` to create new sections, it is recommended to do so as a non-root user outside of your docker container.
+Do do this, you will need a python environment.